In a nutshell

 - Reduce bandwidth usage, but with higher resolution

-- Lower bitrates: H.264 provides a better image quality at a much lower bitrate
+- Lower bitrates: Provides a better image quality at a much lower bitrate

-- Reduce video storage: H.264 uses less storage to store video than other video formats.
+- Reduce video storage: Uses less storage to store video than other video formats

-- Efficient and small: H.264 is a compression format more efficient than others, and it still has a smaller file size with incredible video quality.
+- Efficient and small: More efficient than others, and it still has a smaller file size with incredible video quality